komala-b-srinivas/TCS-GenAI-Analytics-Simulation/README.md

 - `models/`: Python code for each predictive model
 - `reports/`: My official submissions for Tasks 2, 3, and 4
-- `images/`: Visuals comparing model performance
+- `output/`: Cleaned dataset and saved plots

 ##  Author